ARCAspace: EcoRocket Demonstrator

-The EcoRocket Demonstrator (formerly just EcoRocket) is a partially-reusable three stage orbital launch vehicle currently under development.
-The EcoRocket Demonstrator is slated to launch in 2022.
+The EcoRocket Demonstrator (formerly just EcoRocket) is a partially-reusable three-stage orbital launch vehicle currently under development.
+The EcoRocket Demonstrator had been slated to launch in 2022, however, no launch took place that year.
 The vehicle's reusable first stage will use a battery-powered steam rocket to propel a small second stage to an altitude of 7 kilometers.
-The second stage will then proceed to a higher altitude to deploy a tiny third stage, carrying the payload.
+The second stage will then proceed to a higher altitude to deploy a smaller third stage, carrying the payload.
 The third stage utilizes RP-1 and high test peroxide to propel a payload of up to 10 kilograms into orbit.
-The rocket takes its name from the supposed ecological benefits of not burning as much kerosene (despite using kerosene to achieve most of orbital velocity).
+The rocket takes its name from the claimed ecological benefits of not burning as much kerosene (despite using kerosene to achieve most of orbital velocity).
 The EcoRocket will launch partially submerged in the Black Sea, in a similar manner to the Sea Dragon.
 Both the first and second stages are intended to be reusable, parachuting back into the ocean for recovery.
 The vehicle is intended to demonstrate technologies for the upcoming EcoRocket Heavy.
+As of mid-2024, ARCA announced the reactivation of the Demonstrator program, and has begun work on the refurbishment of a first stage tank to support at least one flight test.

 EcoRocket Heavy

 The EcoRocket Heavy is a planned variant of EcoRocket, designed to support ARCA's AMi asteroid mining initiative.
-The EcoRocket heavy will be a three stage launch vehicle derived from EcoRocket's technology.
+Announced in 2022, the EcoRocket heavy will be a three-stage launch vehicle derived from EcoRocket's technology.
 The stages will be arranged concentrically around the payload in the center (in a layout occasionally called "onion staging"), with the outermost stage firing, then detaching and allowing the next outermost stage to ignite, and so on.
-The EcoRocket heavy, like the EcoRocket, will use a three stage design, with the first two stages using steam power and the final stage using a kerosine/liquid oxygen mixture to propel itself to orbit.
-Each stage will consist of multiple "propulsion modules" attached together, in a manner many commentators have compared to the now-defunct German launch company OTRAG.
+The EcoRocket heavy, like the EcoRocket, will use a three-stage design, with the first two stages using steam power and the final stage using a kerosene/liquid oxygen mixture to propel itself to orbit.
+Each stage will consist of multiple "propulsion modules" attached together, which the CEO Popescu describes as being inspired by the now-defunct German launch company OTRAG.
 The vehicle will be thirty meters in diameter, and, like the EcoRocket Demonstrator, will launch from the ocean, and be partially reusable, recovering the first two stages.
-The EcoRocket Heavy largely abandons aerospike engines, using only traditional rocket nozzles.
+The EcoRocket Heavy abandons aerospike engines, using only traditional rocket nozzles.